Associate Degrees for Transfer

 - Transferable:CSU

-This course prepares early childhood educators and others working with young children to recognize, understand, and enhance the emergent language and literacy experiences and skills of young children.
-The knowledge of developmentally appropriate language and literacy practices improves early childhood educators' ability to support young children in the early years (birth to five years) to build a strong foundation for learning to read and write in the primary grades.
-Topics include an overview of the teachers' role in developing appropriate language and literacy experiences for young children, including ways to support the child learning English as a second language.
+This course prepares early childhood educators and others working with young children to recognize, understand, and support emergent language and literacy development.
+Developmentally appropriate language and literacy practices for young children (birth to age five) that build a strong foundation for learning to read and write in the primary grades will be covered.
+Topics include an overview of the educator’s role in developing appropriate language and literacy experiences for young children, including ways to support children with delays/disabilities and children learning English as an additional language.

 Upon completion of this course, the student will be able to:

-- design and define developmentally appropriate goals and expectations for young children’s achievement in reading and in writing.
+- design and define developmentally appropriate goals and expectations for young children’s achievement in language and literacy development.

-- evaluate and define program policies (staff development, curricular resources, and assessment) that support early childhood language and literacy teaching and learning.
+- evaluate and explain program policies (staff development, curricular resources, and assessment measures) that support early childhood language and literacy instruction.

 ECE 350 Introduction to Elementary Teaching with Field Experience